ALPHAVIO/WordNook/README.md

 <img align="right" src="assets/event1.png" width = "120" height = "100"><b>1.
 JGEC Winter of Code</b>

-- JWoC ( JGEC Winter of Code) is a program organised by Developers JGEC in collaboration with Sristi 2020 which helps students to plunge into the realm of Open Source contribution and Software Development.
+- JWoC ( JGEC Winter of Code) is a program organized by Developers JGEC in collaboration with Sristi 2020 which helps students to plunge into the realm of Open Source contribution and Software Development.

 <img align="right" src="assets/event2.png" width = "120" height = "100"><b>2.
 Mexili Winter of Code</b>